mxagar/eda_fe_summary/README.md

 Thus, among others, we should do the following:

 - Try to use MLOps tools like [mlflow](https://www.mlflow.org/) and [wandb](https://wandb.ai/site) to track experiments and artifacts.
-- Persist any transformation objects / encodings / paramaters generated.
+- Persist any transformation objects / encodings / parameters generated.
 - Track and persist any configuration we created.
 - Use seeds whenever any random variables is created.
 - Create python environments and use same software versions in research/production.